alexandrehtrb/alexandrehtrb.github.io/src/posts/2024/06/asynchronous-architecture-without-queues.md

 ### Database locks

-A lock (mutex) restrains access for only the routine that detains this lock.
+A lock (mutex) restrains access for only the transaction that detains this lock.

 When a consumer goes to take the next message for processing, it should lock for reading, to block other consumers from taking this same message at the same time.
 If a consumer cannot open the lock, it is because another consumer arrived earlier, which means that it should wait until the lock is released.